Segelzwerg/FamilyFoto/CONTRIBUTING.md

 ### Coding

-Please use Java Coding Conventions so the code is easily readable for everyone.
+Please use [PEP8](https://www.python.org/dev/peps/pep-0008/) so the code is easily readable for everyone.

 #### Commits